 Types of Variables > Nuisance Variable

-What is a Nuisance Variable?A nuisance variable is a type of extraneous variable that causes an increase in variability within groups in an experiment.
-These variables tend not to differ between levels of an independent variable (like confounding variable), but they increase variability of the scores overall.
+Starting off, a nuisance variable is a type of extraneous variable that causes an increase in variability within groups in an experiment.
+Following this, these variables tend not to differ between levels of an independent variable (like confounding variable), but they increase variability of the scores overall.

 Example: A researcher is investigating how easy it is to lose weight.
 Potential nuisance variables include:

 - Ease of weight loss is probably related to how much a person is overweight.

 - Some people might have a genetic predisposition to be overweight.

 A related term is a nuisance factor — a factor in blocking that has an effect on the response variable but is of no interest to the research topic.
 Furthermore, if a nuisance factor is known but uncontrollable, you may be able to use ANCOVA to estimate the factor’s effect and remove it from your results.
 Next its important to note that if a nuisance factor is unknown and uncontrollable, randomization can mitigate its effect.

 The terms “nuisance variable” and “nuisance parameter” are sometimes used interchangeably.
 In Bayesian analysis, they are essentially equal.
 In frequentist statistics, they are they slightly different.
 Both are unwanted in an analysis or experiment.
 But while a nuisance variable is a random variable, a nuisance parameter is a population parameter.
 For example, the population variance, σ2 is a nuisance parameter for a normal distribution when the population mean, μ, is the parameter of interest.

 Obviously the easiest way to deal with these variables is to find out what they are and remove them from the experiment.
 In most cases, that’s just not possible as they tend to be intrinsic to the experiment (like the weight loss example above).
 However, there are several ways you can minimize their effect: